elebumm/RedditVideoMakerBot/README.md

 ## Installation 👩‍💻

 1. Clone this repository
+2. Run `pip3 install -r requirements.txt`
+3. Run `playwright install` and `playwright install-deps`.
+4.
+	4a **Automatic Install**: Run `python3 main.py` and type 'yes' to activate the setup assistant.

-2. Rename `.env.template` to `.env` and replace all values with the appropriate fields.
+	4b **Manual Install**: Rename `.env.template` to `.env` and replace all values with the appropriate fields.
 To get Reddit keys (**required**), visit [the Reddit Apps page.](https://www.reddit.com/prefs/apps) TL;DR set up an app that is a "script".
 Copy your keys into the `.env` file, along with whether your account uses two-factor authentication.

-3. Run `pip3 install -r requirements.txt`
-4. Run `playwright install` and `playwright install-deps`.
-5. Run `python3 main.py`
+5. Run `python3 main.py` (unless you chose automatic install, then the installer will automatically run main.py)
 6. ...
 7. Enjoy 😎